-Transylvania is a member of the National Collegiate Athletic Association (NCAA) Division III and competes in the Heartland Collegiate Athletic Conference (HCAC), a league comprised of 10 academically selective schools in Indiana, Kentucky, and Ohio.
-In addition, the university holds associate memberships in the Ohio Athletic Conference for its men's and women's swimming and diving teams, the Southern Athletic Association for its field hockey team, and the newly formed Ohio River Lacrosse Conference for its men's and women's lacrosse teams.
-It also holds full memberships in the National Cheerleading Association, the National Dance Association, and in the Intercollegiate Horse Show Association for its men's and women's equestrian hunt seat teams.
+Transylvania is a member of the National Collegiate Athletic Association (NCAA) Division III and competes in the Heartland Collegiate Athletic Conference (HCAC), a league comprised of 10 academically selective schools in Indiana, Kentucky and Ohio.
+In addition, the university holds associate memberships in the Ohio Athletic Conference for its men's and women's swimming and diving teams, the Southern Athletic Association for its field hockey team and the Ohio River Lacrosse Conference for its men's and women's lacrosse teams.
+It also holds full memberships in the National Cheerleading Association, the National Dance Association and in the Intercollegiate Horse Show Association for its men's and women's equestrian hunt seat teams.

-Transylvania sponsors 26 varsity athletic teams: men's and women's basketball, men's and women's indoor and outdoor cross country, men's and women's track and field, men's and women's golf, men's and women's soccer, men's and women's swimming and diving, men's and women's lacrosse, equestrian, men's and women's tennis; women's field hockey, softball, women's volleyball, competitive cheerleading and dance, and men's baseball.
+Transylvania sponsors 26 varsity athletic teams: men's and women's basketball, men's and women's indoor and outdoor track and field, men's and women's cross country, men's and women's golf, men's and women's soccer, men's and women's swimming and diving, men's and women's lacrosse, equestrian, men's and women's tennis, women's field hockey, softball, women's volleyball, competitive cheerleading and dance and men's baseball.

-A total of 396 student-athletes competed on Transylvania's varsity teams in 2013-14.
+More than 350 student-athletes competed on Transylvania's varsity teams in 2014-15.

 Transylvania's athletic teams have consistently captured conference regular-season and tournament titles, and individuals have earned recognition as players of the year or coaches of the year, both in the HCAC and the region.
-In 2013-14, two teams won Heartland Conference championships, and three teams qualified for NCAA Division III postseason play.
+In 2014-15, four teams won Heartland Conference championships, while the women's basketball team earned a bid to the NCAA tournament.

-Transylvania student-athletes performed just as impressively in the classroom, compiling a cumulative grade point average of better than 3.0, with 42 being named to the HCAC All-Conference Academic team.
+Transylvania student-athletes performed just as impressively in the classroom, compiling a cumulative grade point average of better than 3.13, with 45 being named to all-conference academic teams.
 These achievements reflect Transylvania's commitment to the NCAA Division III model of emphasizing academic excellence along with success on the field of play.

 The centerpiece of Transylvania's athletics facilities is the Clive M. Beck Athletic and Recreation Center.
-This state-of-the-art center includes a performance gymnasium seating 1,200, recreational gym, fully equipped fitness center, walking/running track, and multipurpose dance/aerobics studio.
-Other varsity venues include John R. Hall Field for softball, William A. Marquard Field for baseball, a competition-size swimming and diving pool in the William T. Young Campus Center, and a six-court tennis complex.
-In 2013, a new outdoor facility opened on Fourth Street featuring lighting, artificial turf, and a state-of-the-art track, serving as the new home for men's and women's soccer, lacrosse, track and field, and field hockey.
+This state-of-the-art center includes a performance gymnasium seating 1,200, recreational gym, fully equipped fitness center, walking/running track and multipurpose dance/aerobics studio.
+Other varsity venues include John R. Hall Field for softball, William A. Marquard Field for baseball, a competition-size swimming and diving pool in the William T. Young Campus Center, a six-court tennis complex and the Transylvania Athletic Complex for men's and women's soccer, lacrosse, track and field and field hockey.